 Everything about this area is postcard-perfect!
 The lushly landscaped grounds here are filled with koi carp ponds, and colorful peacocks strut their stuff in the Japanese garden.
 Head inside to take a peek at the huge Lotus Buddha statue.

-🎡 If you want to explore Byodo-In Temple and other landmark sites and hidden gems of Oahu, then I recommend you to choose this Half-Day Private Sightseeing Tour.
+👉 Looking for a more guided experience?
+If you want to explore Byodo-In Temple and other landmark sites and hidden gems of Oahu, check out this Half-Day Private Sightseeing Tour.
 You will learn a lot about the island’s history, geology, and culture during this five-hour tour from your experienced guide.

 4. Go on an adventure tour at Kualoa Ranch